torregabrielsv/Windows-10-Pro-Virtual-Machine-Deployment-in-Azure/README.md

    - In the Azure Portal, go to **"Virtual machines"**.

 2. **Select Your VM:**
-   - Click on `windows-vm` to open the VM’s details page.
+   - Click on `FINAL-VM` to open the VM’s details page.

 3. **Connect to the VM: (On Mac)**
    1. Open **Microsoft Remote Desktop** on your Mac.